Curious about how we work with eLearning clients?

-In these cases, we work alongside the Instructional Designer (ID), who is a specialist responsible for designing and organizing the course.
-They work with the Subject Matter Experts (SMEs) to define the overall educational goals of the course, and develop supplemental materials like quizzes and tests, downloadable support assets like workbooks and syllabi, and interactive content.
+In these cases, we work alongside the Instructional Designer (ID), who is a specialist responsible for designing and organizing the online course.
+They work with the Subject Matter Experts (SMEs) to define the overall educational goals of the course and develop supplemental materials like quizzes and tests, downloadable support assets like workbooks and syllabi, and interactive content.

-The ID determines which portion of the material needs to be presented with narration or scenarios, and which are short scenes using actors to demonstrate best practices; then they forward the relevant SME documents to us.
+The ID determines which portion of the material needs to be presented with narration or scenarios, which are short scenes using actors to demonstrate best practices; then they forward the relevant SME documents to us.

 Our job is to review, edit, organize, and simplify the SME content so it’s more accessible and engaging while retaining its educational value.
 If we can keep learners engaged in the material, we can improve knowledge retention and training completion rates.

-Then we take the optimized SME content and write scripts for the narrator and the actors to record.
+Then we take the optimized SME content and write eLearning scripts for the narrator and the actors to record.

 All of this is done in stages, with review and input from the ID to ensure we’re all staying on track with the teaching goals of the distance learning provider.